rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 ##### Due March 27

 ## Introduction and Objectives

+In the world of environmental engineering, reactors are ubiquitous.
+Everything from bodies of water, such as lakes, in nature, to settling tanks in treatment plants are "reactors" that allow chemical, biological, and physical processes to take place.
+One factor that engineers consider when working with reactors is the mixing level and the residence time.
+For instance, chlorine contactor tanks in water treatment are built to maximize the residence time of water in the tank to optimize the contact time between chlorine and pathogens.
+This experiment allows us to use tracer studies, with #40 Red Dye, to obtain estimates of the effective contact time by analyzing different reactor designs.
+Through this lab, we hope to modify the reactor to obtain a maximum value of t⋆ at F = 0.1, document our progress toward this goal by obtaining appropriate experimental data, and compare our experimental data with appropriate models.

+Below are relevant equations:

+$$E_{\left(t\right)}=\frac{C_t{\rlap{-} V }_r}{C_{tr}{\rlap{-} V }_{tr}}=e^{\left(-t/\theta \right)}$$

+This equation allowed us to solve for E, the exit age distribution, by multiplying the concentration data by the volume of the reactor divided by the pulse input of the tracer.

+$$F_{\left(t^{\star} \right)} =\int _{0}^{t^{\star} }E_{\left(t^{\star} \right)} dt^{\star}$$

+This equation gave us the F curve.

 ## Procedures

+In the Reactor Characteristics lab, we performed multiple tests with different reactors to measure the reactor volume, residual reactor red dye concentration, and the flow rate.
+We set up the reactor system to pump distilled water from a 20 L Jerry can to the influent of the reactor, which is placed on a stir plate, and drained out with a straight short tube.
+Then, we proceeded to add a volume of red dye #40 stock that will give a maximum concentration of approximately 30 mg/L near the influent of the reactor and collected data until the majority of the tracer has exited.
+Finally, we repeated these steps for various types of reactors, including alternating CMFRs as well as a PFR.
+For a more detail procedure, refer to the [textbook](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html).

 ## Results and Discussion
 ### Data Analysis
-## Conclusion
-## Suggestions/Comments

-1. Use multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
-Use epa.Solver_AD_Pe and epa.Solver_CMFR_N.
-These functions will minimize the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.
+We used multivariable nonlinear regression to obtain the best fit between the experimental data and the two models by minimizing the sum of the squared errors.
+Using epa.Solver_AD_Pe and epa.Solver_CMFR_N, we minimized the error by varying the values of average residence time, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.

 2. Generate a plot showing the experimental data as points and the model results as thin lines for each of your experiments.
 Explain which model fits best and discuss those results based on your expectations.